Rafi-Microsoft/agentic-applications-for-unified-data-foundation-solution-accelerator/documents/DeploymentGuide.md

     - Overwrite with versions from template
     - Keep my existing files unchanged
     ```
-    Choose “**Keep my existing files unchanged**” and provide a unique environment name when prompted.
+    Choose “**Overwrite with versions from template**” and provide a unique environment name when prompted.

 6. Continue with the [deploying steps](#deploying-with-azd).